×

 5. CDs

 Now people stream music and everything you could ever want to listen to is at your fingertips.
 Before, we would have to physically go out and buy CDs which is less convenient, but also kind of fun.
+Having a physical copy does carry a certain charm to it.

 6. DVDs